Ak-wa/XSSRecon/README.md

 * Scans a website for reflected Cross-Site-Scripting
 * Zero false positives, its using a real browser checking for the popups
 * Automatic out-of-scope checking (experimental, but works very well yet)
-* Uses Python 3.7 with selenium / geckodriver (chrome has anti-xss protections)
+* Uses Python 3.7 with selenium / chromedriver
 * Crawler or single URL scanner
 * Configurable:
 --target | Target to scan